georgexyz19/inkscapetutorial.org/content/posts/extension2_triangle_extension.md

 The `Triangle` class inherits `EffectExtension` class of `inkex` module.
 The Python modules are in the `inkex` subdirectory of system extension directory.
 The `inkex` is
 the most basic module of Inkscape extension system.
-It acts like a framework upon which we build user extensions.
+It acts like a framework (API) upon which we build user extensions.

 Here are directory names and file names under the `inkex` directory.
 The first